brown-bird/Cookbook/Exceptions.md

 # Exceptions

+Exceptions are a form of logging.
+They are a way to communicate to the programmer that something un-desirable has occured somewhere.
+They are not useful to the user.
+They are useful for edge cases where the code cannot reasonably handle the state that it is in.

 ### Use Cases (item  57)

 Use exceptions for exceptional conditions. i.e. don't use exceptions for normal control flow.
 Use exceptions to communicate problems to developers. i.e. a precondition is violated or an object state is not acceptable.